 We may be biased, but our followers are not.
 So many roofers love the self-propelled, lightweight RB4000 for its unique functions and capabilities.
 The RB4000 features a rust-resistant aluminum container in which roofers fit up to 20 square of asphalt shingles.
 Saving hours of back-breaking work, RB4000 users love the ability to easily navigate debris across customers’ lawns and lower the hydraulic tailgate to dump it all into on-site dump trailers or dump trucks.

-Our customers’ customers even comment on posts on the Equipter Facebook page from time to time, saying impressed they were by how clean their yards stayed while their roofs were being replaced by roofers using the RB4000.
+Our customers’ customers even comment on posts on the Equipter Facebook page from time to time, saying how impressed they were by how clean their yards stayed while roofers used the RB4000.

 Additional Roofing Tools and Equipment Resources